-The Guidelines for Examination in the European Patent Office ("EPC Guidelines") and the Guidelines for Search and Examination at the European Patent Office as PCT Authority ("PCT-EPO Guidelines") give instructions on the practice and procedure to be followed in the various aspects of the examination of European and international applications and patents in accordance with the EPC and the PCT.
+The Guidelines for Examination in the European Patent Office ("EPC Guidelines") and the Guidelines for Search and Examination at the European Patent Office as PCT Authority ("PCT-EPO Guidelines") give instructions on the practice and procedures to be followed in the examination of European and international applications and patents in accordance with the EPC and the PCT.

-Both the EPC and the PCT-EPO Guidelines are addressed primarily to EPO staff, and over the years they have become a much consulted resource for illustrating the law and practice in proceedings before the EPO to external parties.
+Both the EPC and the PCT-EPO Guidelines are primarily aimed at EPO staff, and over the years they have become a much-consulted resource for illustrating the law and practice in proceedings before the EPO to external parties.

 Given the extent of their application, the Guidelines are revised every year to bring them into line with current legal and procedural developments.

-To this end, users are now invited to submit their comments in any of the three official languages of the EPO using our dedicated online feedback form.
+To this end, users are now invited to submit their comments in any of the EPO's three official languages using our online feedback form.

-If interested, please submit your comments by 15 April 2020, stating clearly which specific Guidelines they refer to (EPC or PCT-EPO) and indicating the part (and, if relevant, chapter, section and subsection) and language version concerned.
+Please submit your comments by 12 April 2021, stating clearly which specific Guidelines they refer to (EPC or PCT-EPO) and indicating the part (and, if relevant, chapter, section and subsection) and language version concerned.

-Please use a separate feedback form – accessed by clicking the Add field button on the online form - for each part of the Guidelines you would like to comment on.
+Please use a separate field - created by selecting the Add field button on the feedback form - for each part of the Guidelines you wish to comment on.

-Your anonymised suggestions on the EPC and PCT-EPO Guidelines will be forwarded to the SACEPO Working Party on Guidelines for consideration, and a summary of your anonymised comments will be published on the EPO website.
+Your anonymised suggestions on the EPC and PCT-EPO Guidelines will be forwarded to the SACEPO Working Party on Guidelines for consideration, and will form part of the discussions during the 21st meeting of the SACEPO Working Party on Guidelines in May 2021.
+A summary of responses received will be published on the EPO website in anonymised format.

-By participating in our online consultation you are helping us improve the Guidelines.
+By participating in our online consultation, you are helping us to improve the Guidelines.
 Please take the time to share your comments with us.

-The European Patent Office ("EPO”, “we” or “the controller) is committed to protecting your privacy and the personal data ("personal data" or "data”) you provide as part of our consultation.
-We will process the personal data in accordance with our Guidelines for the protection of personal data (DPG), which aim to ensure best practice when handling users' personal data.
+The European Patent Office ("EPO" or "we") is committed to protecting your privacy and the personal data ("personal data" or "data") we collect and process as part of our consultation.
+We will process the personal data in accordance with our Guidelines for the protection of personal data in the European Patent Office ("DPG").

-The information in this statement is provided in accordance with Article 13 of the DPG.
+The information in this statement is provided in accordance with Articles 13 and 14 of the DPG.

-The EPO is committed to continuously improving the services it offers to users of the European patent system as part of its remit under the European Patent Convention.
-Consulting the public is one way it can find out where improvement is needed.
-The personal data collected during this consultation will help it to identify the measures it can take to improve its Guidelines for Examination and Guidelines for Search and Examination at the EPO as PCT Authority We will not use the personal data you provide for automated decision-making, including profiling.
+The EPO is committed to continuously improving the services we offer to users of the European patent system as part of our remit under the European Patent Convention.
+Consulting the public is one way we can find out where improvement is needed.
+The personal data processed during this consultation will help us to identify the measures we can take to improve our Guidelines for Examination and Guidelines for Search and Examination at the EPO as PCT Authority.
+We will not use the personal data you provide for automated decision-making, including profiling.

-The department responsible for this processing will be Patent Law.
-You can contact them by emailing firstname.lastname@example.org.
+The department responsible for processing your contributions ("controller") is Directorate Patent Law.
+You can contact them at email@example.com.

 Yes.
-You can contact them by emailing email@example.com.
+You can contact the Data Protection Officer at firstname.lastname@example.org.